edwin-huber/excel-translator/readme.md

 # Excel Translator
+Version 1.0
+2024-06-19

-This python app will load an excel file and translate all text cells to a given language using the [Azure AI Translator](https://azure.microsoft.com/en-us/products/ai-services/ai-translator) service.
+This python app will load an excel file and translate all text cells from English to a given language using the [Azure AI Translator](https://azure.microsoft.com/en-us/products/ai-services/ai-translator) service.

+Header rows are not translated.

 The target language can be chosen based on the list of supported languages returned by the endpoint.

 # Usage